 The Chase Sapphire Preferred is a great option.
 After spending $4,000 in the first three months, you’ll get a 50,000 point bonus (a $625 value).
 Travel and dining purchases get 2% back and travel redemptions receive a 25% bump in value versus getting cash back.
 It is $0 the first year and $95 a year after that, making this a break even card if you’re spending about $320/month on travel and dining (or $640 if you’re spending on other things).

-If you feel really committed to a particular hotel or airline, then their credit card is also a good option because you’ll get higher returns for different types of spend (for example, the SPG card gets 3 points for every dollar at all SPG properties).
+If you feel really committed to a particular hotel or airline, then their credit card is also a good option.
+That way you’ll get higher returns for different types of spend (for example, the SPG card gets 3 points for every dollar at all SPG properties).
 However, that bank card is going to give you the flexibility to get cash back if you ever need it.